The afterglow of GW170817 from every angle: Prospects for detecting the afterglows of binary neutron star mergers: Results

 We model the detectability of afterglows in X-ray, radio, and optical observations.
 For our standard assumptions on sensitivity, we assume targeted observations of a known source location, achievable with current instrumentation.
 This could be a location determined by, e.g., optical observations of a kilonova or a Swift-BAT gamma-ray counterpart.

-Our standard detection thresholds are $10^{-15}$~erg~cm$^{-2}$~s$^{-1}$ for $0.3-10$~keV X-ray observations (achievable with Chandra or XMM), $20$~$\mu$Jy at $6$~GHz in radio (VLA), and $27$th AB-magnitude in r-band optical observations ($8$-meter class telescope).
+Our standard X-ray detection threshold is an unabsorbed source flux of $1.5\times10^{-15}$~erg~cm$^{-2}$~s$^{-1}$ in the $0.3-10$~keV band.
+This is a similar depth to early observations of GW170817 \citep[e.g.][]{makhathini2021}.
+Although the distribution of hydrogen column densities to short GRBs is not well understood, we adopt a typical value of $n_H = 2\times10^{21}$~cm$^{-2}$ including Milky Way and host galaxy contributions.
+This is consistent with column densities for short GRBs, and for low-redshift long GRBs, from Asquini et al. (2019).
+Using \texttt{PIMMS}\footnote{\texttt{PIMMS} v4.13a: \url{https://heasarc.gsfc.nasa.gov/docs/software/tools/pimms.html}.} at current (Cycle 26) {\it Chandra} sensitivity, we integrate between $0.5-8$~keV, then translate the absorbed sensitivity to an unabsorbed flux between $0.3-10$~keV.
+A depth of $1.5\times10^{-15}$~erg~cm$^{-2}$~s$^{-1}$ is achievable with a $\sim50$~ks observation under these assumptions.

+In the radio, we assume a 3-sigma detection threshold of $20$~$\mu$Jy at $6$~GHz, corresponding to, e.g., a 1 hour VLA observation.
+For optical, we assume an unabsorbed flux limit of $27$th AB-magnitude in r-band, achievable with a 1 hour observation with an $8$-meter class telescope (or HST).

-Under these assumptions, the afterglow of a GW170817-like event would have a $50\%$ chance of being detectable in X-rays, a $32\%$ chance in radio, and a $29\%$ chance in optical for a GW horizon of $200$~Mpc (see Table~\ref{table_detection_prob}).
-Figs. \ref{fig_LIGO_prob_vs_angle} and \ref{fig_LIGO_prob_vs_density} show the probability of an afterglow being detected vs.\ observer angle and ISM density.
+Under these assumptions, the afterglow of a GW170817-like event would have a $45\%$ chance of being detectable in X-rays, a $30\%$ chance in radio, and a $28\%$ chance in optical for a GW range of $170$~Mpc (see Table~\ref{table_detection_prob}).
+Figs. \ref{fig_LIGO_prob_vs_angle} and \ref{fig_LIGO_prob_vs_density} show the probability of an afterglow being detected vs. observer angle and ISM density.
 Our best fit to GW170817 has a hard electron spectrum ($p = 2.127$), making the X-ray afterglow relatively bright.
 Afterglows are brighter close to the jet axis and in denser environments, making the probability of being detectable higher at small angles and large densities.
 At the highest densities, in particular, all mergers would have a detectable afterglow, regardless of observer angle.